DavidRFerreira/GmailAPIClientSpringBoot/README.md

 This repository includes the source code for an API built with Java Spring Boot that makes use of the Gmail API in order to send emails with an attachment.

-The present source code and the tutorial demonstrates how to use the Gmail API with an OAuth Credential and by needing a single-time authorization by the gmail account owner from where the emails are going to be sent (in other words, by using google's refresh token).
+This tutorial presents how to use the Gmail API with an OAuth Credential requiring a single time authorization action by the sender gmail account owner (using google's refresh token).
+This means that the sender does not need to login or authorize the API everytime we need to send an email.

 ## You will learn how to